-7th Floor, Tower 3 China Central Place 77 Jianguo Road Chaoyang District Beijing 100025 China and Administration of Quality Supervision, Inspection and Quarantine (AQSIQ) (now merged into SAMR) jointly issued the Measures for the Parallel Administration of the Average Fuel Consumption and New Energy Vehicle Credits of Passenger Vehicle Enterprises (Parallel Credits Measures), which came into effect on 1 April 2018, and was newly amended on June 15, 2020.
-Under the Parallel Credit Measures, if a passenger vehicle enterprise manufactures or imports more than 30,000 (inclusive) traditional energy powered (eg, gasoline-powered) passenger vehicles annually, it will be assigned an annual NEV credit target.
+7th Floor, Tower 3 China Central Place 77 Jianguo Road Chaoyang District Beijing 100025 China

+'people, cars, roads and clouds'.
+According to the Development Plan, the penetration rate of NEVs in China will increase from the current 4 per cent to 20 per cent in 2025.
+On 27 September 2017, MIIT, the Ministry of Commerce of China (MOFCOM), the Ministry of Finance of China, General Administration of Customs of China, as well as the Administration of Quality Supervision, Inspection and Quarantine of China (AQSIQ) (now merged into SAMR) jointly issued the Measures for the Parallel Administration of the Average Fuel Consumption and New Energy Vehicle Credits of Passenger Vehicle Enterprises (Parallel Credits Measures), which came into effect on 1 April 2018, and was newly amended on 15 June 2020.
+Under the Parallel Credit Measures, if a passenger vehicle enterprise manufactures or imports more than 30,000 (inclusive) traditional energy powered (eq. gasoline-powered) passenger vehicles annually, it will be assigned an annual NEV credit target.
 This target can be met by a passenger vehicle enterprise by manufacturing NEVs to obtain NEV credits or purchasing NEV credits generated by other enterprises under a quota trading scheme.
 In the meantime, traditional energy powered vehicle manufacturers and large-scale importers will also be assigned an annual average fuel consumption credit target.
-Automakers and importers are required to stay under that target in terms of the average volume of fuel consumption generated by the traditional energy powered vehicles they manufacture and import into China.
+Automotive manufacturers and importers are required to stay under that target in terms of the average volume of fuel consumption generated by the traditional energy powered vehicles they manufacture and import into China.
 With a view to incentivising auto makers and importers to shift their focus to NEVs, the aforesaid NEV credits obtained by them can be used to offset against actual average fuel consumption credits, so as to help the relevant enterprises to achieve their average fuel consumption credit targets.
-With the positive and negative incentives provided under the Parallel Credit Measures, it is predicted that China's NEV industry will soar.
+With the positive and negative incentives provided under the Parallel Credit Measures, it is predicted that the NEV industry of China will soar.